sbuzonas/git-helper/README.md

 Maintaining a clean history of merges based on simply features and hotfixes will significantly reduce the amount of time required to track down when a bug was introduced.

 In a structured agile development process feature branches should be designated for each feature.
 Sprint branches should track merges of new features, and master development branches should track sprints and hotfixes being merged in.
 The branches should remain until they pass the QA/UX testing required to be placed into production and potentially longer dependant upon the team's ability to pinpoint a bug introduced using SCM history.

+### Design Decision Conclusion

+##### git pull --rebase

+Based on the previously mentioned views I chose 'git pull --rebase' to merge external history and replay changes on top of it to maintain a linear history of the feature's development without clouding it by external influence.
+The branch is deleted and recreated after merging in the changes to prevent conflicts from a previous branch and start with a fresh history for further enhancements/changes.

+##### git merge --squash

+Squash was chosen to only provide the necessary information to upstream.
+That being the current solution, and not necessarily how the developer reached that point.